Silarn/EDMC-BioScan/README.md

 Once fully analysed, the total system value (and possible first footfall value) will be shown at the bottom of the pane.

+As of version 1.5, you can now choose to display a complete breakdown of the qualifying species in a genus if there's more than one match.
+This defaults off as it can take up even more display space.

 ### Navigation

 The top of the pane will track all relevant bodies in the system, including a shorthand for the body type and the number